Embarking on the journey of writing a novel is an exciting endeavor, but it’s not just about putting words on paper.

 If you want to grab your reader’s attention and get their heart racing, throw them into the action right away.
 Now action scenes aren’t always necessary.
-For instance, if you’re learning how to write a children’s book, you'll be discouraged to use action scenes.
+For instance, if you’re learning how to write a children’s book, you’ll be discouraged from using action scenes.

-So the first step is asking yourself do you really need an action scene.
+So the first step is asking yourself do you need an action scene.

 Once you’re sure you need an action scene, proceed fearlessly.